psychemedia/island-storynotes/knighton-gorges-ghosts.md

 were kept here, under the command of Sir Robert Dillington, in 1638.

-Taz manor houſe is an ancient building, but appears to have been conſtructed with much taſte and judgment ; and great attention has been evidently pid to it, to preſerve its original beauty, in the various reparations which inevitably have been beſtowed upon it.
+Taz manor houſe is an ancient building, but appears to have been conſtructed with much taſte and judgment; and great attention has been evidently pid to it, to preſerve its original beauty, in the various reparations which inevitably have been beſtowed upon it.
 In particular we may obſerve, that one part of the building is finely varie-

 perhaps, are too numerous to afford pleaſure and delight to the eye; and that the windows in front are all latticed, and retain their antique pillars of ſtone for their preſent ſupporters.
 It is finely ſituated on the gentle riſing of a hill between ſome fine woods, but at a ſufficient diſtance to afford ſome very beautiful proſpects. |